bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

  3  <script src="script.js"></script>
 ```

-In the code sample above, notice the second script element referencing a
+<p>In the code sample above, notice the second script element referencing a
 second JavaScript file.
 All of the custom, handwritten JavaScript and
 jQuery should be written in this file.
 Additionally, this file is
 specifically placed after the jQuery file so that it may reference
-jQuery functions already defined.
+jQuery functions already defined.</p>

 <h4>Where is the leading http?</h4>

-You may have noticed that there isn't a leading http within Google CDN
+<p>You may have noticed that there isn't a leading http within Google CDN
 reference example above.
 The http has been omitted intentionally to
 allow for both http and https connections.
 When working locally, without
 the benefit of a web server, the leading http will need to be included
 to prevent attempting to locate the file on the systems local disk
-drive.
+drive.</p>

 <h4>jQuery Object</h4>

-jQuery comes with it's own object, the dollar sign, $, also known
+<p>jQuery comes with it's own object, the dollar sign, $, also known
 as jQuery.
 The $ object is specifically made for selecting an element
 and then returning that element node to perform an action on it.
 These
 selections and actions should be written in a new file, referenced
-outside of the actual jQuery library.
+outside of the actual jQuery library.</p>

 ```
  1  $();